 Are you tired all the time?
 Do you wake exhausted, stumble through the day and fall home too tired to properly engage with your partner or kids?
 Or perhaps you start the day strong but by mid afternoon you’re slumped over your desk craving coffee and muffins.

-When your hormones are out of whack your energy levels can take a nosedive.
-The key is to eat smart and exercise in the right way – get the formula right and you’ll have more energy to fly through the work day and make the most of all the good stuff outside of it!
+When your hormones are out of whack your energy levels can take a nosedive, so energy loss in menopause is common.
+The key to gaining this energy back is to eat smart and exercise in the right way – get the formula right and you’ll have more energy to fly through the work day and make the most of all the good stuff outside of it!

 Low energy levels have a significant impact in the workplace.
 It’s harder to focus, decision making is tough, recall of company guidelines is slower, routine tasks take longer and motivation nosedives.
 Work can very quickly become very hard work!